Chlorogenic acid is the primary polyphenol in coffee, and research links it to several potential health benefits.

 This particular study was randomized and controlled, and it looked at the impact of high chlorogenic acid coffee on post-exercise inflammation and oxidative stress.

-Unfortunately, no significant differences in inflammation were noted between chlorogenic acid and placebo (24).
+However, no significant differences in inflammation were noted between chlorogenic acid and placebo (24).

 6. Weight Loss